The organization seen as a social

 Human Elements or Inputs

-and subordinates bring with them certain abilities, knowledge, needs,
+bring with them certain abilities, knowledge, needs, values, behaviors,

 Relation with other elements or inputs: